vauxoo-dev/autodoc-1/web_doc/doc/contribute.rst

 i.e:

-* Creation of Automated invoices and commercial management: herrera_account
+* Creation of Automated invoices and commercial management: community_account
-* Relation with sale orders: herrera_sale
+* Relation with sale orders: community_sale
-* Relation with purchase: herrera_purchase
+* Relation with purchase: community_purchase

-Avoid use names not self descriptive, as `herrera_purchase_ext`, the correct sufix should say what it is improving.
+Avoid use names not self descriptive, as `community_purchase_ext`, the correct sufix should say what it is improving.

 Useability Guidelines.